arkhyst/fast-raven-skeleton/DOCS.md

-# SmartGoblin Framework Documentation
+# FastRaven Framework Documentation

 ## Overview

-**SmartGoblin** is a lightweight, fast, and minimalistic PHP framework designed for building monolithic applications.
+**FastRaven** is a lightweight, fast, and minimalistic PHP framework designed for building monolithic applications.
 It provides a clean separation between API endpoints and view rendering, with built-in authentication, database operations, logging, and security features.

 ### Key Features